pekempy/Breeze/README.md

 > User can change the theme to dark theme

-> User can filter from the sidebar in test build, requires searching in search bar first
+> User can filter from the sidebar

 #### Planned updates:
 - Changing primary/accent colour from settings menu (MDIX 2.6.0)